-I sell crypto collectible versions of this story, but I also publish it for everyone to read for free.
-That’s right, at this time, you CAN’T get it on Amazon. 😉
+I publish this for free, for everyone to read.
+No, you CAN’T get it on Amazon. 😉

 In a world of opposites and contrasts, chaos threatens all.
 But man and spirit are not alone in their strife, and the spectral knights must play their part.

 Will the world be saved and be reborn?
-Or will it be saved through utter destruction?
+Or will it be doomed and face destruction?

 Either way, it’s up to ‘you’ to make the difference.

 This story is being written and released as a series of short stories told in second-person perspective (ex: “You ran to the door, but before you could open it, a blood-curdling scream chilled you to the bone.”).